USS Robert H. McCard: 1959–1966

 Returning to type training exercises, an Atlantic Fleet exercise in the Caribbean, Fleet Sonar School duty, and an overhaul, Robert H. McCard's homeport was then changed to Naval Station Charleston, South Carolina.
 She operated out of Charleston until departing on 6 September 1960 for a NATO exercise, followed by other exercises.
 From 29 January 1961 to 3 February, she participated in recovery operations for Project Mercury, then departed Charleston on 8 March to join the 6th Fleet.
 In July she proceeded through the Suez Canal and reported to Commander, Middle East Force, for a six-week patrol of the Red Sea and Persian Gulf area.
 She returned to Charleston via the Mediterranean on 4 October.

 Following plane guard duties and type training exercises, Robert H. McCard underwent Fleet Rehabilitation and Modernization (FRAM I) overhaul at Boston.
-Under FRAM I, McCard eas completely torn down and rebuilt from the hull up, including new engines, a much larger combat information center, and a new sonar and radar systems.
+Under FRAM I, McCard was completely torn down and rebuilt from the hull up, including new engines, a much larger combat information center, and a new sonar and radar systems.
 The 21-inch torpedo tubes between the funnels were removed, and an 8-round ASROC launcher placed there instead.
 All 3-inch/50 cal gun mounts, 40mm and 20mm gun mounts were removed, and the after superstructure was used for a hangar and flight deck for the QH-50 Drone Antisubmarine Helicopter (DASH).
 All depth charge systems were also removed and two new triple Mark 32 torpedo tubes for the 12.75-inch Mk44 torpedo were also placed just behind the rear funnel.
 This modernization was designed to extend the life of the destroyer by at least eight years.

 For 13 days, beginning on 14 October 1962, she was part of the Cuban Missile blockade.
 Returning to Charleston on 3 January 1963, for refresher training during which she searched for the hijacked Venezuelan ship Anzoategui, the destroyer then served for two weeks as school ship for the Fleet Sonar School.
 She next participated in a joint Canadian-United States exercise.
 McCard was deployed with the 6th Fleet from 13 October 1963 to 5 March 1964 and deployed again on 5 January 1965.
 In February and March she operated under the Middle East Force, returning to Charleston via the Mediterranean on 7 June.

 Following further operations off the Atlantic Coast and an overhaul period, Robert H. McCard underwent refresher training off Guantanamo Bay then conducted two midshipman cruises, the latter taking her to Wilhelmshaven, Germany.
 From 29 September 1966 to 31 January 1967, McCard was deployed to the 6th Fleet.